Richard Price Rummonds: Printing career

 Rummonds began printing in Quito, Ecuador in 1966, using the Plain Wrapper Press imprint.
 His first book was a selection of his own poems.
 The following year in Buenos Aires, Argentina, he printed a book of his short stories.

 At a lecture in New York in November 1968, given by the Veronese printer Giovanni Mardersteig operator of the private press Officina Bodoni, Rummonds met Mardersteig’s son, Martino, who introduced Rummonds to the iron handpress.
 From 1969 on Rummonds printed all of his books on iron handpresses.
 The following year Rummonds moved his publishing venture and printing equipment to Verona, Italy, where he remained until 1982.
+During the spring of 1975, John V. Richardson Jr. apprenticed to Rummonds and carried plates to Pomodoro, before returning to the US to start a doctoral program at Indiana University.
 Alessandro Zanella joined Rummonds at the Plain Wrapper Press in 1976, eventually becoming a partner in 1978.

 During this period in Verona he printed one of the great treasures of twentieth-century fine-press publications: Siete Poemas Sajones / Seven Saxon Poems by Jorge Luis Borges with impressions by Arnaldo Pomodoro.
 Anthony Rota, the London antiquarian bookseller, was referring to this book when he wrote “It is seldom that editorial, typographical, and practical printing skills are as evenly matched and as successfully combined as they are in the fortunate case of Mr. Richard-Gabriel Rummonds.”

 Among his other publications are Three Poems of Passion by C. P. Cavafy with intaglio prints by Ger van Dijck; Will and Testament: A Fragment of Biography by Anthony Burgess with screenprints by Joe Tilson; Prima Che Tu Dica “Pronto”/Before You Say “Hello” by Italo Calvino with woodcuts by Antonio Frasconi; Atlantic Crossing by John Cheever; and Journeys in Sunlight by Dana Gioia with etchings by Fulvio Testa.